Preetham-141/Portfolio-beta/README.md

-This not my main portfolio , its just a small project iam doing in the process of learning html and css
+This is not my main portfolio , it's just a small project Iam doing in the process of learning html and css